opentargets-archive/webapp/app/docs/about.md

 ### <a name="target_profile"></a>Target Profile Page

-The Target Profile page summarizes relevant information about a particular target outside of the context of a specific disease association.
+The Target Profile page summarises relevant information about a particular target outside of the context of a specific disease association.
 The Target profile can be accessed either by clicking the target name in the Target-Disease Evidence page, or the "View BRAF profile" link in the Target Association page.